 These white chocolate gingerbread blondies have now become a staple in my holiday cookie platters every year since I first made them 4 years ago.

 People go absolutely NUTS for these gingerbread blondies!!
-And this continues to amaze me because I’ve always felt a little “meh” about gingerbread.
+And this continues to amaze me because I’ve always felt a little “meh” about gingerbread with the exception of these gingerbread lattes.
 Ha!

 I couldn’t keep these blondies in the house during that first Christmas season that they made their appearance in 2014.
 In fact, I think my parents were solely responsible for eating most of what I put out on my cookie platters!